Overview

 For a private fund, we invest its assets in accordance with the private fund’s organizational and

-the control of each private fund’s general partner, which is an affiliate of ours.
+funds, subject to the control of each private fund’s general partner, which is an affiliate of ours.

 Item 17.
 Voting Client Securities